-(i) PERT is event oriented and CPM is activity oriented.
+- (i) PERT is event oriented and CPM is activity oriented.
 This is to say that while discussing about PERT network, we say that Activity 1-2, Activity 2-3 and so on.
 Or event 2 occurs after event 1 and event 5 occurs after event 3 and so on.
 While discussing CPM network, we say that Activity A follows activity B and activity C follows activity B and so on.
 Referring to the network shown in figure 9, we can discuss as under.
 PERT way: Event 1 is the predecessor to event 2 or event 2 is the successor to event 1.
-Events 3 and 4 are successors to event 2 or event 2 is the predecessor to events 3 and 4.
-CPM way: Activity 1-2 is the predecessor to Activities 2-3 and 2-4 or Activities 2-3 and 2-4 are the successors to activity 1-2.

-(ii) PERT activities are probabilistic in nature.
+Events 3 and 4 are successors to event 2 or event 2 is the predecessor to activities 2-3 and 2-4 or Activities 2-3 and 2-4 are the successors to activity 1-2. - (ii) PERT activities are probabilistic in nature.
 The time required to complete the PERT activity cannot be specified correctly.
 Because of uncertainties in carrying out the activity, the time cannot be specified correctly.
 Say, for example, if you ask a contractor how much time it takes to construct the house, he may answer you that it may take 5 to 6 months.
 This is because of his expectation of uncertainty in carrying out each one of the activities in the construction of the house.

-Fig 10.Logical relationship in PERT and CPM
+Fig. 9: Logical Relationship in PERT and CPM

-Fig. 11: Three Time Estimates.
+Fig. 10: Three Time Estimates